 • Perseverance Dam Road

-• Sebastapool Road (emerging and early works only).
+• Sebastapool Road (enabling works only).

 The project team will monitor the condition of these local roads.